 Plant shrubbery around ponds and other bodies of water

 Geese prefer waterfront property with easy access and clear views.
 This is because they like to keep an eye on their surroundings, and tall grasses and shrubbery prevent them from doing so.
 Growing plants that reach two to three feet will make your water less appealing and send the geese on a search for someone else’s pond.

-If you’re not into waiting around for Geese to get the hint, consider using a professional repellent that starts to work almost instantly.
-At Avian Enterprise, we developed Avian Migrate™, an EPA-registered liquid Goose repellent that offers professional-grade solutions that are safe for humans, plants, other animals, and the Geese that it targets.Geese Invasion?
+If decoys and devices aren’t working, try using a liquid bird repellent.
+At Avian Enterprise, we developed Avian Migrate™, an EPA-registered liquid goose repellent that offers professional-grade solutions that are safe for humans, plants, other animals, and the geese that it targets.Geese Invasion?
 How to Keep Geese Away From Your Property